dsfields/spleen-node/README.md

       - `urlEncode`: _(optional)_ a Boolean indicating whether or not the string should be URL encode.

+      This method returns a Boolean indicating whether or not that there was a match.

+#### Class: `Like`

+Represents a "like" string matching expression.
+This clause is used as the "object" in "search" comparisons.

+  * __Properties__

+    + `Like.prototype.value`: gets the string value of the "like" expression.

+  * __Methods__

+    + `Like.prototype.match(value)`: compares a given string agains the like expression.

+      _Parameters_

+      - `value`: a string value to match.

-      This method returns a string.
+    This method returns a Boolean.

 #### Class: `Range`

 Represents a range of two values.
-This is class is used as the "object" in "between" comparisons.
+This is class is used as the "object" in "range" comparisons.

   * __Properties__